ValgulNecron/kasuki/readme.md

       Different error messages, type and replies everytime not in certain condition.
       — working on it.
       Should be olay believe there is still some risk of panic will need to see in the long term.
-    - [ ] Localisation for response — Done except for module activation and some other "minor" stuff If you find any stuff not translated, please open an issue on GitHub or come to my discord.
+    - [ ] Localisation for response — Done except for some other "minor" stuff.
-      Should be done will need to check
     - [ ] Localisation for command — Working on it.
+Compare will be done later.
     - [ ] Rename function, structure, command name etc... so it makes more sense.

 - Anime submodule: